HP Notebook PCs - Battery Not Detected

 Unplug the AC adapter from the notebook PC and remove the PC from any port replicator or docking station.

-Remove the battery from the notebook battery compartment.
+Remove the battery (in English) from the notebook battery compartment.

 Press and hold down the power button for about 15 seconds to drain any residual electrical charge from the capacitors.